-Is Sharing a COVID Test a Bad Idea, or Just a Gross One?
+Families Are Going Rogue With Rapid Tests

 “It started as a joke, actually,” Elena Korngold told me.
-But late last month, the 40-something radiologist from Portland and her family decided that their unsanctioned scheme couldn’t hurt.
+But late last month, the 40-something radiologist from Portland, Oregon, and her family decided that their unsanctioned scheme couldn’t hurt.
 Elena began the proceedings by unwrapping the sterile swab from a BinaxNOW rapid test for SARS-CoV-2, part of the family’s dwindling supply.
 She swirled the swab around the insides of each of her nostrils.
 Then she passed it to her husband, a cardiologist named Ethan, who swirled it around the insides of each of his nostrils.
 Then their two children did the same.
 It was “like some sort of religious ritual,” Elena said.

 The snot-saturated swab went into the test card.
 The test card showed a negative result.
 The Korngolds, now bonded by something even thicker than blood, went to their dinner party.
 Nobody got COVID.